Google AdWords is one way to get your business on Google.

 Because nearly all businesses are buying ads, the first three to five listings on a page are often advertising.
 To get seen, you may find it necessary to buy ads.

-Google My Business is a second way to get your business on Google.
+Google Business Profile is a second way to get your business on Google.

 What Is It?

-Google My Business is a Google listing for your business.
+Google Business Profile, formerly known as Google My Business, is a Google listing for local businesses.
 It includes a map, reviews, and your NAP (name, address, and phone number).
+You can post updates, special offers, events, photos, and much more on your Google Business Profile.

-You or your marketing consultant can easily set up a Google My Business (GMB) page through Google.
+You or your marketing consultant can easily set up a Google Business Profile (GBP) page through Google.
 Next, you’ll need to verify that your information is correct.

 The listing is free!
 What’s more, it’s almost always included in any search of your company’s name.
-Be sure that your NAP on your website matches exactly with the GMB listing.
-For example, Google insists on a lowercase “u” in “unit” on my address, so my NAP on my website matches this style.
+Be sure that your NAP on your website matches exactly with the Google Business Profile listing.
+This is especially important if your company has a name that could easily be confused with others.

 Additionally, you want to avoid duplicate listings.
 Moreover, if your business moves, you’ll want to be sure to update your listing to the current, most accurate address.
 It is also very helpful to obtain positive, legitimate reviews.
 Five-star ratings are the best.